Algebraic integers with conjugates in a prescribed distribution: Introduction

 The product $\prod_{i \le n} Q_k(\alpha_i)$ is recognizable as the resultant $\res(P, Q_k)$, where $P$ is the minimal polynomial of $\alpha$.
 In particular, if $\alpha$ is not a root of some $Q_k$, $\res(P, Q_k)$ is a nonzero integer for each $k$, and we are left with

 Smyth's original article gives an instance of \eqref{eq:Smyth} with $\lambda = 1.7719$ and about $15$ auxiliary polynomials.
-The current state of the art \cite{WaWuWu21} gives an instance with $\lambda = 1.793145$ and $130$ auxiliary polynomials.
+The current state of the art \cite{WaWuWu21} gives an instance of \eqref{eq:Smyth} with $\lambda = 1.793145$ and $130$ auxiliary polynomials.

 It was observed by Smyth \cite{Smyth99} and Serre \cite[Appendix B]{AgPe08} that there were values of $\lambda$ less than $2$ for which \eqref{eq:Smyth} would not hold for any choice of $Q_1, \dots, Q_N$ and $a_1, \dots, a_N$.
 Smyth wrote that this suggested ``that perhaps $2$ is not in fact the smallest limit point [of the ratios $\tr(\alpha)/\deg(\alpha)$]'' \cite[p.
 316]{Smyth99}, but these results are more often viewed as evidence of the limitations of Smyth's method.
-Our main result for the trace problem is that Smyth's optimistic interpretation is correct. \begin{cor} Choose $\lambda > 0$.
-Suppose that, for every finite sequence $Q_1, \dots, Q_N$ of nonzero integer polynomials and every finite sequence $a_1, \dots, a_N$ of positive numbers, the inequality